Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

 In the case of $K_L\to \mu^+\mu^-$ our NLO calculation reduced the $\mu_c$ uncertainty in $P_c(Y)$ from $\pm 44\%$ present in the LO down to $\pm 22\%$.
 Ten years later this calculation has been extended to the NNLO level by Martin Gorbahn and Ulrich Haisch \cite{Gorbahn:2006bm} reducing this uncertainty down to $\pm 7\%$.
 As the charm contribution is much less relevant in this decay than in $\kpn$ and $K_L\to \mu^+\mu^-$ is subject to non-perturbative uncertainties, this left over uncertainty is practically negligible.
-Finally, our calculations of NLO QCD corrections to $Y(x_t)$ basically eliminated $\mu_t$ uncertainty both in $K_L\to \mu^+\mu^-$ and $B_{s,d}\to\mu^+\mu^-$.
+Finally, our calculations of NLO QCD corrections to $Y(x_t)$, the term involving $Y_1$ brought the $\mu_t$ uncertainty down to $1\%$ both in $K_L\to \mu^+\mu^-$ and $B_{s,d}\to\mu^+\mu^-$.
+The calculation of the NNLO QCD correction $X_2$ is presently in progress, while $Y_2$ has been calculated already in 2013 eliminating practically QCD uncertainties in $Y(x_t)$ \cite{Hermann:2013kca}.